HWitz/FittingGUI/README.md

 # FittingGUI
 GUI for Fitting Models to measured Impedance Spectra with focus on Lithium Ion Batteries

+This graphical interface for Matlab has been used at ISEA for the evaluation of impedance spectra and time domain characterization measurements for many years.
+It includes a comprehensive model database, which allows you to easily integrate your own impedance model structures.
+For the individual elements, both formulations in the frequency domain for the impedance fitting as well as implementations in the time domain are stored.
+The latter are required for the fitting of the time domain large signal behavior.
+The unique feature of this tool is the possibility to parameterize a physical Newman model separately for the anode and the cathode.
+Separation takes place using the DRT (distribution of relaxation times).
+The individual model elements, the physical model, the time domain implementations and the procedure for the DRT process fitting are described in detail in the dissertation of Heiko Witzenhausen.

 Overview
 ==========
 A brief overview of how the FittingGUI looks like is presented below